rwxrob/zet/20211204184513/README.md

 * Becoming an Autodidact
 * Bash, POSIX, and PowerShell Native
-* Programming Essentials in Python and Go
+* Learn Python and Go the Hard Way
+* Head First C with Game Development
 * Get Good to Gig and Prove It

 Other courses that are not really "boost" in scope: